Startup Business Ideas for Students

 21. Virtual Assistant

 You don’t have to be in an office to help businesses and fellow entrepreneurs get organized.
 A virtual assistant startup is a great business idea for organized, task-oriented individuals.
 If this sounds like you, it is easy to get started by utilizing sites that can help you find work you’re interested in.
 Get a competitive edge by diversifying your skill set to make yourself eligible for a litany of job opportunities.
+Plus, this flexible position brings in $24 per hour on average in the US, according to ZipRecruiter.

 22. Web Design